frcdesign/FRCDesign.org/docs/learning-course/course-setup/required-course-tools/part-library.md

 ## Setting up FRCDesignApp

-FRCDesignApp is a plugin for Onshape that allows you to use a large library of parts (FRCDesignLib) that are sold for and often useful in FRC.
+FRCDesignApp is a plugin for Onshape that allows you to use a large library of parts that are useful when designing for FRC.

+!!!
+Tip
+    FRCDesignApp is the plugin/app that helps you insert components into your documents, while FRCDesignLib is the actual collection of components.
+FRCDesignApp may get upgraded to include more functionality in the future.

 To install it, go to the [FRCDesignApp page](https://appstore.onshape.com/apps/Manufacturers%20Models/2ZT7X5D646R3LM3ZND7LGBTYRVM4SVH6CDDGM6I=/description "FRCDesignApp Store Page"){:target="_blank"} in the Onshape Appstore.